reactioncommerce/reaction-docs/developer/installation/installation-osx.md

 reaction run
 ```

-**Note that the first run can take a while as it downloads dependencies.
-This is especially true if you are not in North America**

 _The initial admin user for the site is auto generated, and displayed in your console (or see: env variables section to default these)_

 ![](/assets/guide-installation-default-user.png)